InfuseAI/primehub-site/docs/job-submission.md

 `Submit`: Click the button to submit the job.

+> We, sometimes, may find ourselves repeating frequently-used packages installation in every runtime.
+Either we can request Group admin/Admin to build a custom image with those packages to avoid the repetition or we can customize own runtime environments at our convenience.
+See [Reference](#reference).

 ## View Job

 Click the job name on the list to view the job information and logs.
 The job can also be `Rerun` or `Clone` into a new job.